Rajib-Mardi/Automated-EC2-health-checks-configuration-and-backup-restore/README.md

 ### Write a Python script that restores EC2 Volumes

+* This script finds the latest snapshot of a volume attached to a specified EC2 instance, creates a new volume from that snapshot, and then attaches the new volume back to the same instance.

 1. EC2 Client and Resource Initialization:
 * ```ec2_client```: Used for making low-level EC2 API calls (like describing volumes and snapshots).
 * ```ec2_resource```: Provides higher-level abstractions for managing EC2 resources (like volumes and instances).